DekodeInteraktiv/1881-number-lookup/readme.txt

 = Does the plugin work with other checkout solutions? =

 Yes, 1881 Number Lookup for WooCommerce Checkout works with WooCommerce's standard checkout; both legacy checkout and Checkout block.
 If you use a highly customized checkout solution (e.g., One Page Checkout), it is recommended to perform some tests to ensure everything works as expected.

+= Are there any options for developers to modify? =

+Yes, the plugin comes with a number of hooks, filters, and CSS variables.
+Refer to the `developers.md` for more information.